domfarolino/blog/_posts/2016-7-01-Binary-Tree-Inductive-Proofs.md

 <a name="full-binary-tree-theorem-proofs"></a>
 # Full Binary Tree Theorem

-Since full trees have the loosest restrictions put on them, just about anything we prove for a full tree is automatically proved for a complete and perfect tree as well.
+Since full trees have the loosest restrictions on them, just about anything we prove for a full tree automatically holds for complete perfect trees.
 So we'll start here with the **Full Binary Tree Theorem**.

 Luckily for us, the restriction put on full binary trees (that all internal nodes must have exactly two children) means that no matter what the shape of the tree is,